Xá Lợi Pagoda raids: Saigon

-The Buddhists in Saigon were aware that a raid on the pagodas was imminent.
+The Buddhists in Saigon were aware a raid on the pagodas was imminent.
 Buddhist relatives of Special Forces and combat police personnel had tipped off the monks, and Buddhists who lived near pagodas had observed them move into the region in the lead-up.
 American journalists were tipped off and traveled through Saigon to visit the pagodas ahead of the raids.
-The pagodas had been locked by the monks in preparation for the attacks and the doors were barricaded with furniture and reinforced by nailing wooden planks across them.
-The monks told members of the U.S. press corps in Saigon that the raids were coming, allowing them to be more prepared for the event than the U.S. embassy.

-In the afternoon before the raids, trucks filled with soldiers headed past the offices of media outlets—from where the journalists saw them—destined for the Ấn Quang Pagoda.
+The pagodas had been locked by the monks in preparation for the attacks and the doors were barricaded with furniture, and reinforced by nailing wooden planks across them.
+The monks told members of the U.S. press corps in Saigon the raids were coming, allowing them to be more prepared for the event than the U.S. embassy.
+In the afternoon before the raids, trucks filled with soldiers headed past the offices of media outlets—where the journalists saw them—destined for the Ấn Quang Pagoda.
 More troops were seen congregating at police headquarters, ready to board trucks moving towards Xá Lợi.
 The American-made trucks had been provided as part of the U.S. military aid program for South Vietnam.
 Late at night, the convoys arrived and surrounded Xá Lợi from several sides, causing a traffic jam in the city center.
 Several thousand personnel were estimated to have been present.
-Journalists were informed as soon as the attacks began, even as Nhu's men cut communications lines, and rushed to Xá Lợi.
+Journalists were informed as soon as the attacks began, even as Nhu's men cut communications lines, and they rushed to Xá Lợi.